laravel/bootcamp.laravel.com/resources/docs/livewire/editing-chirps.md

 ## Updating our component

-Next, let's update our `chirp.list` Livewire component to have an edit form for existing Chirps.
+Let's start by update our existing `chirp.list` Livewire component to have an edit form for existing Chirps.
+The edit form is a nested component that we'll create later.

-We'll use the `x-dropdown` component that comes with Breeze, which we'll only display to the Chirp author.
+First, we'll use the `x-dropdown` component that comes with Breeze, which we'll only display to the Chirp author.
+In this dropdown, we'll add a link that will trigger the `edit` action on the component.
+This method will set the `editing` property to the Chirp that we want to edit.
+We'll use this property to conditionally display the edit form.

 We'll also display an indication if a Chirp has been edited by comparing the Chirp's `created_at` date with its `updated_at` date:

 ```php tab=Class filename=resources/views/livewire/chirps/list.blade.php
 <?php